Apple Watch Ultra dives to new heights with Oceanic+ app

 With this new app, users will be able to use the Apple Watch Ultra for recreational scuba dives up to depths of 40 m or 130 feet.
 Created by Apple in collaboration with Huish Outdoors, the Oceanic+ app includes everything recreational scuba divers need from a No Deco Planner and Logbook to dive stats, all accessible on the wrist.

-While the basic version of the app is free, full access to all the features, including decompression tracking and tissue loading will come with the paid version which costs $9.99 per month.
+While the basic version of the app is free, full access to all the features, including decompression tracking and tissue loading will come with the paid version.

-Once the Oceanic+ app has been downloaded on the iPhone, users need to create an account and then a dive profile with personal and emergency contact information, certification level and number, and specialty trainings If any.
+Once the Oceanic+ app has been downloaded on the iPhone, users need to create an account and then a dive profile with personal and emergency contact information, certification level and number, and speciality training if any.

 Divers are also given the ability to drop a pin and even have a full log book with GPS entry and exit location.